cloudfoundry/docs-cfcr/docs/installing/vsphere/deploying-bosh-vsphere.md

 	!!! warning
 		The `director-secrets.yml` file contains sensitive information and should not be under version control.

+1. Ensure your vSphere hostname can be resolved using `8.8.8.8` as the nameserver.
+For example:

+	<p class="terminal">$ dig @8.8.8.8 ab2-host-a101-11.foo-12.bar.cf-example.com</p>

+	If the hostname cannot be resolved, open `~/kubo-deployment/bosh-deployment/bosh.yml` and locate the `dns` property.
+Replace `8.8.8.8` with the nameserver of your vSphere environment.

 1. Deploy the BOSH Director for Kubo.
 Enter the following command:

 	<p class="terminal">$ ./bin/deploy_bosh "${kubo_env_path}"</p>